MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.Navigation.CreatePage

 Critical signal used to monitor the ability of OneNote users to create pages in OneNote.
 Telemetry used to ensure critical regression detection for OneNote app and service health.
-If users can’t create a page this would trigger a high severity incident.
+If users can't create a page this would trigger a high severity incident.

 The following fields are collected: